aj-enns/garmin-connect-export/README.md

 1. Authenticate with Garmin Connect
 2. Download the requested number of activities
 3. Save each activity with a date-prefixed filename (e.g., `2025-11-30_12345678.fit`)
-4. Save an activity summary as `activities_summary.json`
-5. For FIT format: Automatically extract files from ZIP archives
+4. For FIT format: Automatically extract files from ZIP archives and clean up temporary ZIP files
-6. Show progress and success count
+5. Show progress and success count

 **File naming:** Activities are saved as `YYYY-MM-DD_activityid.ext` making it easy to sort chronologically and identify specific workouts.

 Notes
 -----
 - **Credentials:** Store in `.env` file for security.
 Never commit credentials to version control.
+- **Output Directory:** Configure default output directory via `GARMIN_OUTPUT_DIR` in `.env` file to avoid hardcoding paths.
 - **Indoor Activities:** GPX files may be empty for indoor workouts (no GPS data).
 Use FIT or TCX for full workout metrics.
 - **FIT Files:** Contain the most complete data including power, heart rate, cadence, and other sensor data.
-- **Activity Summary:** All activity metadata is saved to `activities_summary.json` for parsing to other applications.

 Legacy Script
 -------------